mwbowers/mwbowers.github.io/manuals/configuration/bterm/bterm-macros.md

 ---
-title: BTerm Macros
+title: "Mastering BTerm Macros: A Step-by-Step Guide"
-description: This document introduces the concept of macros in BTerm, explaining how to create, manage, and use macros to automate repetitive tasks and enhance efficiency within the terminal.
+description: "Learn to automate tasks in BTerm with macros.
+This guide provides easy steps to create, manage, and use macros for efficiency."
 ---

 The ASNA 5250 Terminal Emulator code provides a function that accepts an array of Actions and/or characters, and executes each in the sequence specified by the array positions.